dallaylaen/perl-test-contract/README.md

 # NAME

-Test::Refute - a unified extensible testing and assertion tool
+Test::Contract - a unified extensible testing and assertion tool

 # DESCRIPTION

-`Test::Refute` is a drop-in replacement for `Test::More`.
+`Test::Contract` is a drop-in replacement for `Test::More`.
 It has some unique features, though:

 * can be used in production environment, without turning the whole application